-Policy 22 - cycling, pedestrian and leisure infrastructure with regards to 20-minute neighbourhoods and access to services.
+Policy 25 - cycling, pedestrian and leisure infrastructure with regards to facilities in retail, commercial and tourism developments, 20-minute neighbourhoods and access to services.

-Policy 23 - accessibility to transport, with regards to provision of parking facilities, including cycle storage and electric (or alternative renewable) charging.
+Policy 26 - accessibility to transport, with regards to provision of parking facilities, including cycle storage and electric (or alternative renewable) charging.